quacksouls/lyf/doc/function.md

 ## Bow and arrow

-A second way to create a function is to define it within an expression.
-A function defined in this manner is called a _function expression_ and follows this format:
+A second way to create a function is to define it as an expression.
+A function defined in this manner is called a _function expression_ and follows this
+format:

 ```js
 /**